issuu/ocaml-protoc-plugin/README.md

 assert (baz' = Some "Test String");
 ()
 ```
-Extensions are replace by proto3 Any type and use is discouraged.
+Extensions are replaced by proto3 `Any` type, and use is discouraged.

 ## Proto3 Any type
 No special handling of any type is supported, as Ocaml does not allow